 Word of mouth is always going to be a fantastic way to find a great recommendation.
-It’s an obvious principle that you’ve certainly experienced before; your trust Person A and Person A recommends Person B. Therefore, you trust Person B too.
+It’s an obvious principle that you’ve certainly experienced before; you trust person A and person A recommends person B. Therefore, you trust person B too.

 How does a broker vet their carriers?

 This is a huge one.
 If you’re beginning negotiations with a freight broker, dive deep into their freighter policy, as this is usually indicative of how they operate.
 What sort of consequences do they impose if the shipment is lost or damaged?
 How do they initially vet the carrier before deciding to do business with them?

 We’ve already spoken on identifying what types of carriers a broker is working with, but their policy for onboarding is just as important, as they might pair you with a novice to their network.
 Ask them for a history of their BOLs and see if they can provide technical information quickly, as this will also go to demonstrate their organization and attention to detail.